15 Different Types of German Bread

 6. Weißbrot

 Weißbrot, or white bread, is Germany’s most common type of bread.
-However, there are many types of Weißbrot, including rye, wheat, and mixed grain.
+However, many types of Weißbrot exist, including rye, wheat, and mixed grain.

-In addition to Weißbrot, there is a variety of other German bread, such as Pumpernickel, Vollkornbrot, and Schwarzbrot.
+In addition to Weißbrot, there is a variety of other German breads, such as Pumpernickel, Vollkornbrot, and Schwarzbrot.

 7. Weizenmischbrot